DavidThien/herbie-brass/README.md

 ```
 make run threads=n
 ```
 where `n` is the number of threads to use.
-The script defaults to 1
+The script defaults to 1.
+Note that this command will take several hours to run, but will produce intermediate output once each test completes.
+Each test will take a few minutes to run.

 ## Description